Here is the article that explains All you need to know about Primer.

 - Always clean the face with deep cleansers when we use primers

-Is it neccessary to use a primer before makeup?
+Is it necessary to use a primer before makeup?

 Absolutely not!!!
 If we do not want primers before our base makeup and feeling like it does give any considerable change on the skin, we can skip this step in makeup.
 If one does not see a noticeable change in the makeup after using primer, they may not have chosen the perfect primer for their skin type.